willwade/AACDataSet/scripts/README_multilingual_generation.md

 - Culturally appropriate references and language use
 - Reduced computational and cost overhead
 - Simplified workflow with fewer potential failure points
+- No need to translate atomic data files for each language
+- LLM handles translation of English phrases and placeholders
+- Better handling of cultural nuances and colloquial expressions